Giwan/mytoori-blog/src/posts/2020-09-24-javascript-uncanny-valley/index.md

 With a large amount of Javascript, the client CPU, be it laptop or phone, will have to work hard to build the page.
 That build time is the **uncanny valley**.

-> Some real world applications send **thousands** of lines of JS (including data) are being sent the browser to process.
+> Some real world applications send **thousands** of lines of JS (including data) to the browser.

-This is wasteful in many ways.
-There is network transfer and CPU processing happening that is totally uncessary.
-This also drains battery power.
+It's wasteful in many ways.
+There is unecessary network transfer and CPU processing.
+Obviously it's also very wastefull for your battery.
 From a UX perspective the user is also waiting much longer than necessary.

 # Rendering an SPA